ysthakur/STAT400-Notes/main.typ

 *Principal of maximum likelihood estimation*: If $hat(theta)_1, ..., hat(theta)_k$ satisfy $L(hat(theta)_1, ..., hat(theta)_k; X_1, ..., X_n) >= L(theta_1, ..., theta_k; X_1, ..., X_n)$ for all $(theta_1, ..., theta_k) in bb(R)^k$, then $hat(theta)_1, ..., hat(theta)_k$ are called the *maximum likelihood estimators* for $theta_1, ..., theta_k$.

 To calculate MLE, apply second derivative test to likelihood function.

+Maximum Likelihood Estimators can be biased, but asymptotically unbiased (as $n -> oo$, bias goes to 0).